haoqichen20/phuego/docs/source/usage_cli.rst

 Since the personalized_pagerank algorithm is used in three steps of phuEGO, there are three parameters for this.
 These parameters have limited influence of the final results.
-We suggest keeping all damping factors at default value of 0.85, following the original pagerank implementation, or testing a couple of values for damping_seed only, which has the most influence (albeit still limited) of the three.
+We suggest keeping all damping factors at default value of 0.85, following the original pagerank implementation, or testing a couple of values for damping_seed only, which has the most influence of the three.
 Analysis with different damping factor values need to be submitted as separate jobs.

 .. container::